 1. There shall be the following classes of members:

 a) ACTIVE MEMBERS:

-i) Professional United States writers in the mystery or crime-related field, defined as citizens or legal residents of the United States who have met specific criteria (including but not limited to cumulative dollar earnings) set by the Board of Directors for this category of membership.
+i) Professional writers in the mystery or crime-related field, who have met specific criteria (including but not limited to cumulative dollar earnings) set by the Board of Directors for this category of membership.

 ii) Any current MWA member of any category (whose dues are current and is an existing member of MWA or a newly confirmed member by the national board) who is 70 years of age or older, shall be eligible to have their membership dues reduced 50% for the membership year after they reach age 70 or older (aka “Senior Member”).
 For simplicity’s sake, the new senior dues shall be adjusted to the next higher whole-dollar amount.